shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 What a superb motor! - built like a tank!!
 I've ridden 10,000 miles plus over the 5 years I've owned the BBSHD.
 No problems with it at all - no noises or issues.
 I gear 28/32 for hill climbing torque and I think that's the key to the BBSHD longevity - it likes to spin fast (all motors do :) ) - and that stops the internal nylon gear from melting!

+BBSHD pas sensor seems to have 24 magnets - so with 4x encoder reading that gives 96 discrete pedal positions.

 # Safety Lecture

 The BBSHD is a very powerful motor - if things go wrong it can easily overpower (2.5kw = 3.3HP!) you and pull you into traffic and splat.
 This system uses PID setRpm() - so it will attempt to match the speed you set - and ramp up the power until it reaches that speed.
 So unless you know what you are doing with this kind of software - just don't bother - you have to consider this "Life Critical" code - and apply development thoughts with that as the Key feature.